 Once you enter, you are surrounded by medieval buildings.
 The most prominent one that you will immediately notice is the Church of San Francesco (Chiesa di San Francesco).
 Construction of the church started in 1351 and lasted until nearly 1400.

-From there, the road will take you to the small square where you will find Hotel Titano.
+From there, the road will take you to a small square where you will find Hotel Titano.

 The Public Palace (Palazzo Pubblico) is at the same time the town hall of the City of San Marino, as well as the official government building where official state ceremonies take place.
 It is also the seat of the Republic’s main institutions and administration.
 The overall design of the building is similar to Palazzo Vecchio in Florence, but on a smaller scale.
 Constructed between 1884 and 1894, it is now one of the most recognisable symbols of San Marino.